Thermal Bekenstein-Hawking entropy from the worldsheet: Stringy replica trick

 We remind the reader that the expression for the finite factor here is only valid when $s'=2,3,4... $ (for $s'=1$ we do not have enough winding operators to fix).
 This gives the following formula for the residue at those values

-In the second line of (\ref{manipulation}), we have written down the residue using the Liouville theory three point function.
-To go from the second to third line of (\ref{manipulation}) we have kept only terms of leading order in $\delta \to 0$ limit.
+In the second line of (\ref{manipulation}), we have written down the residue using the Liouville theory three-point function.
+To go from the second to the third line of (\ref{manipulation}) we have kept only terms of leading order in $\delta \to 0$ limit.
 This is precisely the expression in section \ref{3.3} up to the overall factor of the regulator $-a(k)\delta$.

 In this language, the entropy is obtained from